 Councillor Duggins agreed to take action on the student’s first request

 The students want all schools to establish Eco-Teams to promote carbon saving activities.
 The students have many ideas about what these teams could accomplish.
 Councillor Duggins agreeing to raise this idea with Kirston Nelson, Director of Education.
+But in fact he did not take any action until we wrote the Ms Nelson a week later, when he wrote agreeing that he supported the idea but realised she had no power to make schools take any such action.

 But he was unable or unwilling to take action on the other two requests